-The views Charlie expresses on Take Care and the Versus Trump podcast are entirely his own.
-They do not reflect, in any way, the views of Civil Rights Corps -- or anyone else for that matter.
+The views Charlie expresses in his writing and on the Versus Trump podcast are entirely his own.
+They do not reflect, in any way, the views of Civil Rights Corps—or anyone else for that matter.